Stephanie Howell

 Benefits of AI in education statistics: Quantified impact

-The global AI education market reached approximately $5.88 billion in 2024, with projections reaching $32.27 billion by 2030, growing at a compound annual rate of 31.2%.
+The global AI education market is projected to reach $32.27 billion by 2030, growing at a compound annual rate of 31.2%.

 Research demonstrates that AI-powered active learning generates 10 times more engagement than traditional methods.
 Students in personalized AI learning environments report being 75% more motivated compared to only 30% in traditional classrooms.